dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - this concept is similar to the subtle psychological/neurological differences between those who can see the 3D in a magic eye poster and those who cannot.
 The difference is that the inferred frustum of the 3D imagery is moreso generalized than for Magic Eye posters.
+    - notes from iPhone about magic eye

 - so, basically, during psychedelic utilization, the neural networks begin processing/forwarding information which completely violates